grafana/grafana-app-sdk/docs/tutorials/yolo-docs/README.md

 ## What's Next?

-To learn app platform concepts, do all 3 tutorials, in this order.
+To learn app platform concepts, we recommend learning by doing: 3 tutorials, in this order.
 Each one builds on the last.

 - **[CRD-Based Tutorial](./crd-based/)** - Builds a simple issue tracker
 - **[Operator-Based Tutorial](./operator-based/)** - Extends the issue tracker with